Age of Wonders

 First performances - Elizabeth Burley (piano), Philippe Graffin (violin), Maggini Quartet, London Sinfonietta, Darwin Symphony Orchestra, Wigmore Hall (January 2009), Peninsula Arts Festival (February 2009), Darwin, Australia (July 2009).

-The entire piece was recorded on 10th and 11th February 2013 by the Philharmonia Orchestra for release on CD.
-The CD is currently in production, with release scheduled for the end of 2016.
+The entire piece was recorded on 10th and 11th February 2013 by the Philharmonia Orchestra.